 The bank has expanded in its present location several times; including a board room in 1955, a new lobby in 1978 and a drive up facility and more parking and additional offices in the 1993 and further renovation in 2004.

 William Robinson, a graduate of Iowa State University, joined the bank in 1986.
 He was elected to the board of directors in 1993 and is the current President and Chief Executive officer of the bank.
 The minutes of the board of directors show the assets of the bank on December 31, 2004 to be $25,512,492.12

 During the history of the bank, now over 100 years, a number of people have served on the Board of Directors in addition to the current directors and the directors above who founded the bank.
 They include:

-John Kregel and James Meier are new director's and they with director Robinson, form a "new generation" of directors to help lead the bank successfully into the future.
-They and other directors, Phil Eulberg, director since 1968, Donald Kregel, director since 1965, Loraine Meier, director since 1978 and Norman Wirkler, director since 1966 bring extensive business and banking experience to round out the leadership and management in the bank.
+Elizabeth A. English is new director in 2010 and she, with director Robinson, form a “new generation” of directors to help lead the bank successfully into the future.
+They and other directors, John E. Kregel, director since 2005, James E. Meier, director since 2005 and Norman Wirkler, director since 1966 bring extensive business and banking experience to round out the leadership and management in the bank.